Skip to main content

 Switching credit cards with a different bank

-You’re intrigued by a sign up bonus, but can you open a credit card with a different bank?
-Absolutely.
-You’re well within your rights to take your business there, but be aware of potential risks.
-You may be subjected to a credit inquiry which could have a negative impact on your score.
-In addition, you’ll be treated as a brand-new customer, which means going through an application process.
+Are you intrigued by a welcome bonus and considering opening a credit card with a different bank?
+You have the freedom to take your business elsewhere.
+However, be aware of potential risks.
+A credit inquiry could have a negative impact on your score and switching to a new bank means you will be treated as a new customer, which means going through an application process.

-Balance transfer cards are those that offer no interest for a limited time.
-Using a card like this can be helpful if you’ve been struggling to pay off a higher-interest credit card and would like to get out of debt faster.
+Balance transfer cards can be immensely beneficial if you're struggling to pay off a high interest credit card and aiming to get out of debt faster.

-These cards typically waive balance transfer fees (usually around 3-5% of your balance) and offer no interest for a specified period after signup (6 to 18 months on average).
-Using a balance transfer card to help you get debt-free can be a great idea, providing you’ve got a solid payment plan and a willingness to stick to it within the specified time frame.
+These cards typically offer a zero interest period for a specified duration upon signing up (usually between 6 to 18 months on average).
+Using a balance transfer card to help you get debt-free can be a great idea, providing you establish a solid payment plan and adhere to it within the zero interest time frame.

-If not, you could be in for some nasty surprises.
+If not, you could be in for some unpleasant surprises.

-If your promotional period ends and you’ve still got a balance to pay off, a new interest rate (sometimes as high as 29.99%) will take its place.
+Once the promotional period ends and you still have an outstanding balance, a new interest rate (sometimes as high as 29.99%) will take its place.
 Other mistakes, such as late payments and exceeding your credit limit, can also cause the deal to be void immediately, so tread carefully.

 How to apply for a credit card

-Now that you’ve learned what to look for (and watch out for) when switching credit cards, you’re ready to apply!
+Now that you’re familiar with what to consider (and be cautious of) when switching credit cards, you’re ready to apply!

-The quickest way to do this is online (use our data-driven eligibility checker beforehand to see if you qualify for your card of choice), but speaking to a customer service representative over the phone can also yield benefits.
-You’ll be able to get answers to specific questions, and if you’re an existing customer, unlock some extra bonuses that might not be available on your bank’s website.
+The quickest way to do this is online (first use our data-driven eligibility checker beforehand to see if you qualify for your card of choice).
+Alternatively, speaking to a customer service representative over the phone can yield benefits.
+This route allows you to get answers to specific questions and potentially unlock some extra bonuses that might not be available on the bank’s website, especially if you're an existing customer.

-Typically, you should find out if you’ve been approved in 5-7 days, although in some cases it may take up to 30.
-If you’ve applied online, instant-approval cards (such as the PC Mastercard or Amex Cobalt) will tell you immediately if you’ve been approved, but you’ll still have to wait 5-7 days for your card to arrive.
+Typically, you'll receive approval notifications within 5-7 days, although in some cases it may take up to 30.
+If you apply online, instant-approval cards (such as the PC Mastercard or Amex Cobalt) will tell you immediately if you’ve been approved.
+Nevertheless, you'll still have to wait 5-7 days for your card to arrive.

-If you want to change your credit limit on a new card, you typically want to spend six months paying off your statements on time and making sure your credit utilization doesn’t rise above 30%.
-In some cases, your bank will reach out to you with an offer to increase your limit.
-If not, it’s up to you.
-Go online, give them a call, or even walk into your local branch and request a credit limit increase of your desired amount.
+To adjust your credit limit on a new card, its advisable to spend six months consistently paying off your statements on time and keeping your credit utilization below 30%.
+Occasionally, your bank might offer you limit increase.
+If not, you can request a credit limit increase of your desired amount.

-One final thing to remember: make sure you’ve updated any automatic payments that may still be connected to your old card.
-If you’re changing cards within the same provider, your credit card number will most likely stay the same, but your expiration date and CVV (the 3-digit code on the back of your card) will change, so ensure that information is current before your next billing period.
+One final thing to remember: ensure that you've updated any automatic payments linked to your old card.
+While your credit card number may remain the same within the same provider, your expiration date and CVV (the 3-digit code on the back of your card) will likely change.
+Verify this information before your next billing cycle.

 The bottom line

-Switching credit cards is usually a simple process, but it can contain hidden dangers depending on how you’re switching and which card you’re switching to.
-Do some research and find the best credit card for you using our comparison tool, then leave a comment telling us about your own experience.
+Switching credit cards is pretty straightforward, but it can contain hidden risks depending on how you’re switching and which card you’re switching to.
+Do some research and find the best credit card for you using our comparison tool.
+Feel free to share your experience by leaving a comment.